-(i) Financial instruments -
+(l) Financial instruments (cont'd) -

 Subsequent measurement

 Those financial assets which are held within a business model with the sole objective of collecting contractual cash flows which comprise principal and interest only, are subsequently measured at amortised cost.
 Gains/losses arising on remeasurement of such financial assets are recognised in profit or loss as movements in Expected Credit Loss (ECL).
 When a financial asset measured at amortised cost is derecognised, the gain/loss is reflected in profit or loss.